Functional Diffusion Maps: Examples and simulation study

 Looking at the curves, we see higher similarities between the phonemes /aa/ and /ao/, as their sound is very similar; and also between the last part of the curves of phonemes /iy/ and /sh/, since the phoneme /iy/ is contained at the end of the phoneme /sh/.
 On the other hand, the curves of the phoneme /dcl/ seem to be far away from the rest of the curves.

 Next, FPCA, Isomap and FDM are applied to the preprocessed dataset.
 In this experiment, both Isomap and FDM techniques require an initial analysis to determine the most suitable parameters.
-To achieve this, we use the same FDM hyperparameter grids from the previous experiment (see Table~\ref{tab:toy-hyperparameters}).
-The Isomap method only requires to set the number of neighbors needed to create the graph.
-To determine the optimal number of neighbors, we perform a grid search over the set $\{5k : 1 \leq k \leq 5, k\in\mathbb{N}\}$.
-After evaluating all possible parameter configurations, we found that a Gaussian kernel with $\sigma = 0.8$ and $\alpha = 1.0$ yields the best results for FDM, while for Isomap, we found that using 10 neighbors provides a suitable performance.
+After evaluating all possible parameter configurations, we found that a RBF kernel with $\sigma = 1.0$ and $\alpha = 1.0$ yields the best results for the FDM method, while for the Isomap method, we found that using 15 neighbors provides suitable performance.

 In the left panel of Figure~\ref{fig:phoneme-embedding}, we display the FPCA, Isomap and FDM scores in the first two components for the Phoneme dataset.
 In the right panel of the same figure, we also present the histograms of the scores associated with the first component.
 The outcomes yielded by each technique offer different perspectives on phoneme similarities.